Indiana's Reptile & Amphibian Regulations

 With a hunting or fishing license, you may collect up to four of any non-endangered species of tadpole.
 However, it is likely that you cannot release them back into the wild (see information on releasing captive animals under “What is not allowed?”).
 You should be prepared to permanently take care of anything you collect.
 Wild animals in the classroom can create the impression for students that the animals are pets and that it is OK to collect and keep wildlife.
 We recommend taking your students outdoors to see wildlife or going on field trips to reputable nature centers, zoos or museums.

 Who is responsible for the management and conservation of Indiana’s reptiles and amphibians?

-The Wildlife Diversity Program (WDP) is part of the Division of Fish & Wildlife within the DNR.
-WDP is responsible for more than 750 species of nongame and endangered wildlife.
+The Office of Science and Research is part of the Division of Fish & Wildlife within the DNR.
+Office of Science and Research is responsible for more than 750 species of nongame and endangered wildlife.
 Nongame refers to any animal species that is not traditionally pursued through hunting and fishing.
 In Indiana, nongame species make up more than 90 percent of the state’s mammals, birds, fish, mollusks, reptiles and amphibians.
-WDP receives no state tax appropriations; it is funded through voluntary donations to the Nongame Fund.
+Office of Science and Research receives no state tax appropriations; it is funded through voluntary donations to the Indiana Nongame Wildlife Fund.

 Sale of reptiles and amphibians in Indiana

 The sale of reptiles and amphibians taken from the wild in Indiana is prohibited.*